When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 What I love about the Bosch and other similar crank-drive motors is the more you put in the more the motor gives.
 There is a direct correlation between your pedalling effort and the power delivery which makes you, the rider feel like you have bionic legs!

 The Purion display is at the budget end of Bosch’s current line of displays and has been used on many e-bikes over the last few years.
 There is an emphasis on simplicity and user-friendliness, and the display offers the rider all the important information including speed, battery range, trip computer and assist level.

-It doesn’t have the same functionality of the Intuvia or the high-tech appearance of the new Kiox, but it’s discreet and gives the rider access to all the important data in an easy to read format.
+It doesn’t have the same functionality as Intuvia or the high-tech appearance of the new Kiox, but it’s discreet and gives the rider access to all the important data in an easy-to-read format.

 Bosch Powertube 500Wh battery

-Bosch have a really useful range calculator tool which will give you an approximate battery range based on your motor, bike weight, your weight and terrain ridden on.
+Bosch has a really useful range calculator tool which will give you an approximate battery range based on your motor, bike weight, your weight and the terrain ridden on.

-As a premium brand, Trek always use quality Shimano or SRAM components on their e-bikes.
-The Allant+ 7 uses the latest incarnation of Shimano’s MTB specific Alivio groupset which is fairly entry-level in the world of mountain biking but is perfectly suitable for a step-through hybrid bike.
-Stopping power is provided by Shimano hydraulic brakes and all the wheels and finishing kit is excellent quality Bontrager, which is Trek’s in-house component brand.
+As a premium brand, Trek always uses quality Shimano or SRAM components on their e-bikes.
+The Allant+ 7 uses the latest incarnation of Shimano’s MTB-specific Alivio groupset which is fairly entry-level in the world of mountain biking but is perfectly suitable for a step-through hybrid bike.
+Stopping power is provided by Shimano hydraulic brakes and all the wheels and finishing kits are excellent quality Bontrager, which is Trek’s in-house component brand.

 Wheels and Tyres